-Holocaust denial is an attempt to negate the established facts of the Nazi genocide of European Jewry.
-Holocaust denial and distortion are forms of antisemitism.
-They are generally motivated by hatred of Jews and build on the claim that the Holocaust was invented or exaggerated by Jews as part of a plot to advance Jewish interests.
+Holocaust denial is any attempt to negate the established facts of the Nazi genocide of European Jews.
+Holocaust denial and distortion are forms of antisemitism, prejudice against or hatred of Jews.
+Holocaust denial and distortion generally claim that the Holocaust was invented or exaggerated by Jews as part of a plot to advance Jewish interests.

-These views perpetuate long-standing antisemitic stereotypes, hateful charges that were instrumental in laying the groundwork for the Holocaust.
-Holocaust denial, distortion, and misuse all undermine the understanding of history.
+These views perpetuate long-standing antisemitic stereotypes, hateful beliefs that helped lay the groundwork for the Holocaust.
+Holocaust denial, distortion, and misuse all undermine the truth and our understanding of history.

 This three-minute video explains Holocaust denial and the different forms it takes.

 This research project examines Holocaust distortion, its purveyors, and related increases in manifestations of antisemitism in 11 countries where the Holocaust took place.

 Learn more about Holocaust cartoon contests held in Iran and why they are an insult to the victims and memory of the Holocaust.

 Learn about the facts of the Holocaust in the Museum’s Holocaust Encyclopedia.